aymisxx/reflect-aug-seg/README.md

 That paper demonstrates that incorporating reflectivity into learning-based models can improve segmentation performance by providing a more consistent representation than raw intensity.

-This work draws inspiration from that central idea—that reflectivity-related information can enhance LiDAR perception.
+This work draws inspiration from that central idea, that reflectivity-related information can enhance LiDAR perception.
 However, instead of pursuing calibrated reflectivity recovery or integrating it into deep learning pipelines, this work investigates a simpler question: whether a lightweight, range-aware transformation of intensity can reveal similar semantic structure.

 The connection is therefore conceptual rather than methodological, focusing on extracting signal-level insights rather than reproducing a full reflectivity estimation pipeline.